 This traditional Irish soda bread is basically one giant biscuit!
 It’s easy to add flavour like cheddar cheese and chives and your favourite herbs!
 Have fun and play around, but I always suggest trying the recipe as it is first, then play and try new varieties.

-- Walnut
+• Walnut

-- Cranberry
+• Cranberry

-What makes Irish Soda bread, Soda bread?
+What Makes Irish Soda bread, Soda bread?

 This recipe differs in its use of baking soda instead of yeast and calls for soft wheat flour (cake and pastry flour) rather than hard wheat flour (all-purpose flour).
 The Irish use soft wheat because that’s what grew well in their climate, as hard wheat did not.
 And yeast does not work well with soft flour.
-The chemical reaction of baking soda and buttermilk is what makes this bread rise.
+The chemical reaction of baking soda (the leavening agent) and buttermilk is what makes this bread rise.
 Because of this process, it makes a denser bread but is very simple to make as there is no real kneading and there is no wait time to let the bread rise and proof.
 It’s basically mix, bake, and voila – you have bread!

 Irish soda bread is typically eaten with a main meal and used to soak up gravy.
 It was a basic in the Irish home where dinner was made in a pot or casserole over the fire, or baked on a bakestone (or an iron plate) and placed directly on the embers – no ovens needed!